 Title: Place, community, and Biosphere: An Overview of the TERC Life Science Initiative's climate education work

 Abstract: Climate change education is one of the strands of work in the Life Sciences Initiative of the Center for School Reform at TERC.
 Beginning in the late 1980s, an early initiative included The Global Lab, the first curriculum available nationally that introduced probes and computers in the classroom.
 Another early product was the Ecology curriculum, with a hands-on unit on carbon cycling and climate change, presented from an ecological perspective.

-Since that time, our work has evolved through successive phases of development, beginning with presentation of concepts related to climate change informed by the learning sciences, through increasing understanding of the importance of place and identity, to an emphasis on place-identity and an understanding of community involvement.
+Since that time, our work has evolved through successive phases of development, beginning with the presentation of concepts related to climate change informed by the learning sciences, through an increased understanding of the importance of place and identity, to an emphasis on place-identity, and an understanding of community involvement.

 An audio recording of this teleconference call is posted here (MP3 Audio 17.2MB Mar3 15).

 February 24, 2015: David Brooks, Institute for Earth Science Research and Education (INSTESRE)